 Because there are multiple virtual address spaces, it is important to specify which address space an address is in.
-For example, NS.EL2:0 $\times$ 8000 refers to the address 0 $\times$ 8000 in the Non-secure EL2 virtual address space.
+For example, NS.EL2:0x8000 refers to the address 0x8000 in the Non-secure EL2 virtual address space.

-The diagram also shows that the virtual addresses from Non-secure ELO and Non-secure EL1 go through two sets of tables.
+The diagram also shows that the virtual addresses from Non-secure ELO and Non-secure EL1 go through two levels of translation.
 These tables support virtualization and allow the hypervisor to virtualize the view of physical memory that is seen by a virtual machine (VM).